-- Days absent from school - Not participating in physical education - In pain/has restricted movement/frequent and long visits to the toilet/broken limbs - Confides that she is having a special procedure, cut or celebration - Unauthorised and or extended leave, vague explanations or plans for removal of a female in a high risk category especially over the summer period - Plans to take a holiday which may be unauthorised, unexplained or extended in a country known to practice FGM - Parents from a country who are known to practice FGM.
+- Days absent from school - Pupils not wanting to participate in physical education - In pain/have restricted movement/frequent and long visits to the toilet/broken limbs - Confides that she is having a special procedure, cut or celebration - Unauthorised and/or extended leave - Plans to take a holiday which may be unauthorised, unexplained or extended in a country known to practice FGM

+• Parents from a country who are known to practice FGM.

-Appendix B: Dealing with a Disclosure of Abuse
+Appendix B: Managing a Disclosure of Abuse

-It is extremely important that if a child discloses that you know what to do.
+It is extremely important that, if a child discloses to a member of staff, they know what to do.
 This will be explained by the DSL/DDSL during induction and will form a key part of any safeguarding training undertaken within school.
 These are the key principles: